 What is the most important information I should know about natalizumab (Tysabri)?

-Natalizumab is available only to select patients through a restricted-use program called the TOUCH Prescribing Program.
+Natalizumab is available only to select patients through a restricted-use program called .
 To receive this medication, you must be enrolled in this program and meet all requirements.
 You will be interviewed before receiving each dose of this medicine to make sure you still meet these requirements.

 During your natalizumab treatment, it is extremely important that your doctor check you every 3 to 6 months to make sure you are not developing any signs of serious infection.
 Do not miss any scheduled visits to your doctor.

-Call your doctor at once if you develop any symptoms of liver damage, such as nausea, stomach pain, loss of appetite, itching, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).
+Call your doctor at once if you develop any symptoms of liver damage, such as nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 You should also call your doctor right away if you develop any signs of infection such as fever, chills, sore throat, cough, stuffy nose, redness, pain, swelling, or painful urination.